 You can follow all of the advice above and do everything possible to capture your shots with the best tools available but if you point your camera so that the top of someone’s head is missing it will still look odd.

-Unusual compositions can create some brilliant results and even waving your camera about without looking can result in the occasional decent image but if you want reliable results when taking a photo of something specific, just spare a few seconds to look at you phone’s display and see how everything is positioned and whether or not it lines up well.
+Unusual compositions can create some brilliant images and even waving your camera about without looking can get you the occasional decent image.
+However, if you want reliable results when taking a photo of something specific, just spare a few seconds to look at your phone’s display and see how everything is positioned, working out whether or not it lines up well.
 A little bit of effort here goes a long way to creating great mobile photos.